 Through extensive research I have come to understand the tremendous need for these types of facilities in the present and soon to be future.
 Many of the sources that I came across pointed to the changes in social-economical factors for the tremendous spike in the elderly population.
 Decline in the birth rate is a direct result of the changes in today’s cultural society.
 The term “boomer” refers to the generation born following World War II, from 1946 through 1964.
 It is estimated that this generation “comprises nearly one quarter of the total U.S. population”.(3 Schriener) According to the U.S. Census Bureau dating July 2009, boomers numbered 77 million out of the total population.(3 Schriener) According to this statistical data, it is apparent that the boomer population is a dominating force in all aspects of the socio-economic market.
 Changes in health care policies are allowing more and more people access to medical treatment.
 All of these factors combined are clear indicators of the expected demand for facilities to better accommodate this population.

-in elderly population (in thousands) by age group
+This diagram depicts the estimated increases in elderly population (in thousands) by age group |

-This chart shows the frequency of assistance needs
+This chart shows the frequency of assistance needs with particular daily activitie |

 The physical changes that occur as a direct consequence of natural aging have a large impact on the designed environment.
 According to one source "The specific abilities, disabilities, limitations